Blog

 The honest comparison isn't Ecuador vs. Panama vs. Costa Rica at the national level.
 It's Cuenca vs. Boquete vs. the Central Valley - the places retirees actually live.

 On that comparison, Cuenca holds up well.
-Numbeo's safety index ranks Cuenca above Guayaquil (25.70) and Quito (36.80) and competitive with the safest cities across South America.
+Published safety indices rank Cuenca above Guayaquil (25.70) and Quito (36.80) and competitive with the safest cities across South America.
 Expat surveys consistently report that residents feel safer in Cuenca than in the US cities they left.

 We covered the full country-by-country comparison - visas, taxes, property, healthcare, and safety - in our Ecuador vs Panama vs Costa Rica guide.